egonelbre/egonelbre.com/content/blog/2015-10-19 obliterate-facilitated-code.md

 You cannot make any reasonable decisions or arguments with those examples nor can you learn new things from them.
 They rarely serve good purpose.

-Let’s examine the common cases.
+Let’s examine some of the common cases.